 Meet Chesya Burke

-The Strange Crimes of Little Africa is her first book from Rothco Press and will be released in the fall of 2015.
+The Strange Crimes of Little Africa is her first book from Rothco Press.